Facilitator: Ruth White

 - The art of Relaxation and a feeling of rejuvenation

-Whatever your ability, you are most welcome at this two day Yoga Retreat.
-Ruth and John’s teaching is inspirational; both spiritually and physically.
-Her approach is both practical and spontaneous and she endeavours to meet the changing needs of the students.
+Whatever your ability, you are most welcome to Ruth White’s 2 day Yoga Retreat.
+Ruth’s teaching is inspirational, both spiritually and physically.

 Please bring a yoga mat, belt, blocks, back arch & blanket, if you do not have these, then we can supply a few.
 All levels welcome, it is a very inclusive retreat.